Ion-1/rust_enum/README.md

 # Rust-style enums for Python

-Easily-defined enumerations that can contain data and be matched.
+Enumerations that can contain data and be matched.

-Here they are:

 ```python
 from rust_enum import enum, Case